CliMA/CloudMicrophysics.jl/docs/src/IceNucleation.md

 ![](HomFreezingPlots.svg)

-It should be noted that the Koop 2000 parameterization is only valid for temperatures up to 240K and a temperature-dependent max pressure.
-The max valid pressure becomes negative around 237K, so the Koop 2000 parameterizaiton should not be valid beyond 237K.
-For this reason, we limit the curve from [Spichtinger2023](@cite) to 237K.
+It should be noted that the Koop 2000 parameterization is only valid for temperatures up to 240 K and a temperature-dependent max pressure.
+The max valid pressure becomes negative around 237 K, so the Koop 2000 parameterization should not be valid beyond 237 K. For this reason, we limit the curve from [Spichtinger2023](@cite) to 237 K.

 Multiple sulphuric acid concentrations, ``x``, are plotted since the actual concentration used in literature values is unspecified.